White Snake (film): Reception

 On Metacritic, the film has a weighted average score of 60 out of 100 based on 6 critic reviews, indicating "mixed or average reviews".

 In its review, Variety states "First-time feature writer Da Mao and debuting feature co-directors Zhao Ji and Amp Wong strike a pleasing balance between thunderous action scenes and appealing romance."

 One of Us praised the movie for its visual style however noting that "story doesn't live up to the spectacular animation".

 Sequel

-The studio announce the sequel in 2020, the sequel was titled White Snake 2: The Tribulation of the Green Snake and with the teaser trailer release in February, the sequel was released on July 23, 2021 in China and was later released on Netflix internationally on December 1, 2021 as Green Snake.
+The studio announced the sequel in 2020; the sequel was titled White Snake 2: The Tribulation of the Green Snake and with the teaser trailer release in February, the sequel was released on July 23, 2021, in China and was later released on Netflix internationally on December 1, 2021, as Green Snake.

+In 2020, the studio announced the sequel, White Snake: Afloat, and the sequel was released in China on August 10, 2024.